Unicist Organizational Labs

-This solution management system is a solution building factory to improve adaptive business processes that is based on the knowledge of the triadic structure of their concepts and fundamentals, which define the root causes of their functionality.
+This Organizational Lab is a solution building factory to improve adaptive business processes that is based on the knowledge of the structure of their concepts and fundamentals, which define the root causes of their functionality.

 It is for organizations that already have a process improvement process.
 It is installed as a collaborative process based on solving urgent problems by building structural solutions.

-The 4th Industrial Revolution established the framework of the Unicist Solution Management Systems that manage the unified field of businesses.
-The Root Cause Management System catalyzes value generation.
+The 4th Industrial Revolution established the framework of the Unicist Organizational Labs that manage the unified field of businesses.
+The Labs catalyze value generation.

-It was developed to find the root causes of business functions, which are defined by the underlying concepts and fundamentals, to build structural solutions.
+They were developed to develop structural solutions for business functions, which are defined by the underlying concepts and fundamentals.

 This approach manages the root causes of problems and emulates the organization of nature by developing a maximal strategy to expand and a minimum strategy to ensure results.
 The participative implementation model that is used ensures the functionality of the solutions.

-The business process catalysts increase more than 30% the speed of process improvement.
+The business process catalysts increase by more than 30% of the speed of process improvement.
 The building of catalysts can be insourced or outsourced.

 Some of the companies that use business objects and catalysts are: Airbus, Amazon, Apple, BBC, Boeing, Dassault Systemes, Dupont, Ericsson, Facebook, General Electric, Google, Hilton, Honda, Hyundai, LinkedIn, Lufthansa, Mapfre, Mayo Clinic, Michelin, Novartis, Open Text, P&G, Pfizer, SAP, Siemens, Tata Motors, Toyota, Unilever, Walmart, Walt Disney World and Youtube.